UNintpointer/rbxTumppi66dumper/Custom Function Tutorials/hookmetamethod.md

     “__newindex” allows customization of table assignment.

 As you probably know, in Lua, you cannot add the numeric values together from two tables using the addition ('+') operator.
-However, by modifying the metamethod '__add', we can achieve this.
+However, by modifying the metamethod "__add", we can achieve this.
 Here is an example:
 ```
 local t1 = {"Hello World", "Lua is COOL!", 1, 68, 10}
 local t2 = {"Hello!", "Hi!", 55, 28, 27}